breid48/cacheing/README.md

 ### VolatileCaches

 ---
 VolatileCache's are inspired by the Redis API's of the same name.
-See [Redis Eviction Polciies](https://redis.io/docs/reference/eviction/).
+See [Redis Eviction Policies](https://redis.io/docs/reference/eviction/).

-VolatileCache's are variants of LFU, LRU, Random, and TTL Cache's offerring optional item eviction.
-Specific cache items can be held in-memory by setting their unique `expire` field to `False`.
+VolatileCache's are variants of LFU, LRU, Random, and TTL Cache's offering optional item eviction.
+Specific cache items can be held in-memory by setting their unique `expire` fields to `False`.

 Volatile variant supported: